k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

 ### Editing the config.ini file

-Following are the configuration actions that should be applied in the Fabric **config.ini** configuration file, using the information that was acquired at the preparation step:
+Following are the configuration actions that should be applied in the Fabric **config.ini** configuration file, using the information that was set and acquired at the preparation step:

 - **SP_ENTITYID**, the identity of the Fabric, in URI format, which should be populated at the IDP
 - **SP_ASSERTION_CONSUMER_SERVICE_URL**, the endpoint at Fabric to where the identity provider will redirect with its authentication response.
 Format: `https://<HOSTNAME>:<PORT>/api/authenticate`.
 The host name should be the Fabric load-balancer hostname (DNS name can be used too) .
 This property is also populated at the IDP side.